MieuxVoter/majority-judgment-bot-discord-golang/README.md

 - This leverages the excellent `disgord` https://github.com/andersfylling/disgord
 - Trying out Go's dependency injection with `di`.
 - Using gateways to communicate with Discord.
-- Will probably deploy a simple http server at some point, for webhooks.
+- Could perhaps deploy a simple http server at some point, for webhooks.